 [Comment to Article 10.12.1: For example, subject to Article 10.12.2 below, an Ineligible Athlete cannot participate in a training camp, exhibition or practice organised by his or her National Federation or a club which is a member of that National Federation or which is funded by a governmental agency.
-Further, an Ineligible Athlete may not compete in a non-Signatory professional league (e.g., the National Hockey League, the National Basketball Association, etc.), Events organised by a non-Signatory International Event organisation or a non-Signatory national-level event organisation without triggering the Consequences set forth in Article 10.12.3.
-The term "activity" also includes, for example, administrative activities, such as serving as an official, director, officer, employee, or volunteer of the organisation described in this Article.
-Ineligibility imposed in one sport shall also be recognised by other sports (see Article 15).]
+Further, an Ineligible Athlete may not compete in a non-Signatory professional league (e.g., the National Hockey League, National Basketball Association, etc.), a non-Signatory International organised by organisation or a non-Signatory national-level event organisation without triggering the Consequences set forth in Article 10.12.3.
+The term "activity" includes, for example, administrative activities, such as serving as an official, director, officer, employee, or volunteer of the organisation described in this Article.
+Ineligibility imposed in one sport shall recognised by other sports (see Article 15).]